-Fresh Lobsters available year-round on the Eastern coast of the US.
+Fresh Lobsters are available year-round on the Eastern coast of the US.
 Always choose a live lobster in the markets.
 It can live 3-5 days away from its natural habitat if placed in a cold, saltwater fish tank.
 When grasped by the sides, it should curl its tail abruptly beneath its body.
 It should have black, shiny eyes, firm meat, and a pleasant smell.

 At home, lobsters must be kept in cold seawater below 40 F. However, they may be kept covered in damp, cool cloth while out of the water for a short duration.

 Lobsters are one of the most sought-after seafood for their lean, firm, and delicious white/pink-tinged meat.
 The edible parts are the meat of the tail, the legs, the claws, and sometimes the liver.
 The white and pink-tinged meat of lobster is lean, firm, delicate, and very tasty.

 Chefs prefer to cook frozen, numb lobsters instead of living ones.
 The meat tends to become tough and chewy because of the stiffening of muscles (rigor mortis) if cooked alive.
-Live lobster is placed in the deep freezer for 1 hour, which renders them unconscious.
+Live lobster is placed in a deep freezer for 1 hour, which renders them unconscious.

 They can be boiled, baked, girdled, grilled, etc. Use a 500-600g whole lobster per person.
 The yield is approximately 40%.